101100/xbee-rx/README.md

 a number.
 On unix and OS X machines, this will typically be `/dev/tty???`, where `???` can be anything from `USB0` to `.usbserial-A4013E5P`.
-In addition, you will need to make sure that the module connected to your machine is in API mode and that you know the baudrate it is set to.
-By default, the baudrate is 57600 when API mode is used.
+In addition, you will need to make sure that the module connected to your machine is in API mode and that you know the baud rate it is set to.
+By default, the baud rate is 57600 when API mode is used.
 In addition, you will need to know if you are using a ZigBee module, a ZNet module or a 802.15.4 module.
 These are sometimes referred to as series 2 for ZigBee or series 1 for 802.15.4.
 (Currently there are no differences in how this